Bacio001-bot/Neptune-Software/README.md

 # xenon-software | xenon-ts-bot
-The following project is a template for all typescript of javascript (if converted) discord bot projects.
+The following project is a template for all typescript or javascript (if converted) discord bot projects.

 ## Classes